Accessibility statement

 Preparation of this accessibility statement

-This statement was first prepared on [INSERT DATE] The test was carried out internally by the Web Team at Greater Manchester Combined Authority using a blend of manual and automated testing.
+This statement was first prepared on 9 July 2025.
+The test was carried out internally by the Web Team at Greater Manchester Combined Authority using a blend of manual and automated testing.

-The statement was last reviewed on [insert date of latest review].
+The statement was last reviewed on 9 July 2025.

 Feedback and contact information